kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Most industries have now realized that product quality is not an option.
 There was historical thinking that quality is equivalent of "gold-plating" your product, but that has mostly fallen away.
 Product quality is not a cost-benefit trade-off: it is always beneficial to you in the long-term to improve your product quality, and to your customers as well.

-As we spoke about in the `univariate review section <univariate-review-chapter>`, good quality products (low variability) actually boost your profits by lowering costs.
+As we spoke about in the :ref:`univariate review section <univariate-review-chapter>`, good quality products (low variability) actually boost your profits by lowering costs.
 You have lower costs when you *do not* have to scrap off-specification product, or have to rework bad product.
 You have increased long-term sales with more loyal customers and improved brand reputation.

 An example that most people in North America can relate to is the rise in Asian car manufacturers' market share, at the expense American manufacturers' market share.
 The market has the perception that Asian cars are more reliable than American cars and resale rates certainly reflect that.
 That is an illustration of how variability in your product can benefit you.